 At the north end of the complex on the main level is The Chieng's Adult Day Centre.
 It contains a lounge, an activity area, a kitchen, a dining room, a meeting room and a quiet room.

 Bi-lingual (English and Chinese) staff provides professional resident care 24 hours a day, 7 days a week.
-Twenty one beds are designated for cognitively impaired residents requiring special environmental adaptations.
+Twenty two beds are designated for cognitively impaired residents requiring special environmental adaptations.
 Others are for complex care residents.

 The Chieng's Adult Day Centre started its operation in January 2003.
 This Centre provides health monitoring, therapeutic activities and social activities for seniors.
 Twenty or more seniors are being served each weekday.
 See below for further details.